 With increasing internet speeds, more and more applications are moving to a SaaS model.
 This not only helps cut down costs (in some cases) but is also better for the security of your business data.
-This post will look at the 10 most popular cloud applications.
+This post will look at the top cloud applications for business.

 Salesforce.com is the leading CRM (customer relationship management) tool globally.
 The application has abilities that include sales management, marketing automation, partner management and customer service.

-Box is a cloud content management and file sharing tool for businesses.
+The box is a cloud content management and file-sharing tool for businesses.
 It also provides collaboration tools and uses a freemium business model.
 The application is available on Windows, macOS and several mobile platforms such as Android and iOS.